 Before taking Evenity, talk with your doctor about your health history.
 Evenity may not be right for you if you have certain medical conditions or other factors affecting your health.
 These include:

-- Allergic reaction.
-If you’ve had an allergic reaction to Evenity or any of its ingredients, you should not take Evenity.
+• Allergic reaction.
+If you’ve had an allergic reaction to Evenity or any of its ingredients, your doctor will not prescribe Evenity.
 Ask your doctor what other medications may be better options for you.

-- Hypocalcemia (low blood calcium levels).
+• Hypocalcemia (low blood calcium levels).
 Evenity can lower the level of calcium in your blood.
-To help prevent hypocalcemia, your doctor will prescribe a daily calcium and vitamin D supplement.
-(These minerals help your body build and maintain strong bones.)
 If you already have low calcium levels, you’ll need treatment to correct this before you start taking Evenity.

-- Dental problems or upcoming dental work.
+• Dental problems or upcoming dental work.
 Evenity can sometimes cause a side effect called osteonecrosis (death of bone tissue) in the jaw.
 Your risk for this side effect increases if you have gum disease or infections in your mouth.
 Your risk also increases if you have invasive dental procedures, such as dental surgery or tooth extraction, while taking Evenity.
-You should have a dental checkup before you start taking Evenity.
-And any dental work you need should be done before you start Evenity treatment.
-It’s also important to practice good oral hygiene while you’re taking Evenity.
-To do this, brush and floss your teeth regularly, and use mouthwash as recommended by your dentist.
-And, if you need any dental work during Evenity treatment, be sure to tell your dentist that you’re taking Evenity.
+If you need any dental work during Evenity treatment, be sure to tell your dentist that you’re taking Evenity.
+Also be sure to get a dental checkup before starting Evenity.
+For more information, see “Common questions about Evenity” above.

 Note: For more information about the potential negative effects of Evenity, see the “Evenity side effects” section above.